Self-pollination: Occurrence

 Few plants self-pollinate without the aid of pollen vectors (such as wind or insects).
 The mechanism is seen most often in some legumes such as peanuts.
 In another legume, soybeans, the flowers open and remain receptive to insect cross pollination during the day.
 If this is not accomplished, the flowers self-pollinate as they are closing.
 Among other plants that can self-pollinate are many kinds of orchids, peas, sunflowers and tridax.
 Most of the self-pollinating plants have small, relatively inconspicuous flowers that shed pollen directly onto the stigma, sometimes even before the bud opens.
 Self-pollinated plants expend less energy in the production of pollinator attractants and can grow in areas where the kinds of insects or other animals that might visit them are absent or very scarce—as in the Arctic or at high elevations.

 Self-pollination limits the variety of progeny and may depress plant vigor.
 However, self-pollination can be advantageous, allowing plants to spread beyond the range of suitable pollinators or produce offspring in areas where pollinator populations have been greatly reduced or are naturally variable.

 Pollination can also be accomplished by cross-pollination.
 Cross-pollination is the transfer of pollen, by wind or animals such as insects and birds, from the anther to the stigma of flowers on separate plants.

 Types of self-pollinating flowers

 Both hermaphrodite and monoecious species have the potential for self-pollination leading to self-fertilization unless there is a mechanism to avoid it.
-80% of all flowering plants are hermaphroditic, meaning they contain both sexes in the same flower, while 5 percent of plant species are monoecious.
+Eighty percent of all flowering plants are hermaphroditic, meaning they contain both sexes in the same flower, while 5 percent of plant species are monoecious, having flowers of both sexes on a single plant.
 The remaining 15% would therefore be dioecious (each plant unisexual).
 Plants that self-pollinate include several types of orchids, and sunflowers.
 Dandelions are capable of self-pollination as well as cross-pollination.